2007–08 A1 Grand Prix of Nations, Australia: Qualifications

 Once again, the practice sessions were dominated by France in Friday wet and Saturday humid weather conditions.

 On Friday night, Portugal practice their pit stops and a tyre gun hose that became disconnected hit accidentally the leg of James Goodfield, the race engeener of the next door garage, Great Britain.
 James Goodfield sustain a broken leg and was carry up to the hospital.

 Chris Alajajian, driver of the Lebanon, made a mistake on his first out lap for Sprint race qualifying spinning and hitting the tyre barriers at Turn 5.
 The car was too much damaged to complete a flying lap during qualifying sessions.
 Lebanon after hard work to repair the car during the night, started both the Sunday races from the last grid position.

-Canada was penalised because its driver, Robert Wickens, did not respect blue flags during the feature race qualifying hamping Sérgio Jimenez (Brazil).
+Canada was penalised because its driver, Robert Wickens, did not respect blue flags during the feature race qualifying, hampering Sérgio Jimenez (Brazil).
 Robert Wickens lost his 8th qualifying position to 21st.